BitterMill

 Clear economics

-Pay separately for model load, warm hold, and generation instead of hiding everything inside one vague price.
+Pay separately for model load, warm hold, and generation so the tradeoffs stay legible.

 From curiosity to conviction in one session.